Skip to main content

 caution

-The exact trigger configuration you use for the Identify User tag will depend on your integration.
-If you have questions about how best to implement this tag so that your users are successfully identified before logging events, speak to your Rokt Account manager.
+The exact trigger configuration you use for the identify user tag will depend on your integration.
+If you have questions about how best to implement this tag so that your users are successfully identified before logging events, speak to your Rokt Account Manager.
+Additionally, ensure the initialization tag is always fired first before this tag.

 1. Click Tags in the left hand navigation from your Google Tag Manager Container.